 In 2016 there have been several changes to federal laws which impact employers in the state of Minnesota.
 Employers need to be aware of these changes so that they can examine existing policies and practices to determine if changes are needed to address these legal changes.
 NEW OVERTIME RULES The United States Department of Labor released its final regulations modifying certain regulations related to the Fair Labor Standards Act (FLSA).
 The key change to the regulations is the salary requirement for exempt employees.
 Effective December 1, 2016, in order to be classified as an employee exempt from overtime pay requirements, an employee must be paid a minimum of $913 per week/$47,476.00 per year.
-The new requirement for the highly compensated employee exemption..
+The new requirement for the highly compensated employee exemption is $134,004..

 BY: Bradley A. Kletscher In July 2015, medical cannabis became legal in Minnesota for a limited purpose.
 Under this new law, persons registered under Minnesota’s Medical Marijuana Law (“MMML”) can engage in possession and use of “medical cannabis”.
 Under MMML, medical cannabis means “any species of the genus cannabis plant, or any mixture or preparation of them delivered in liquid or pill form.”
 Patients can use a vaporized delivery so long as it does not require leaves.
 In order to register, a health care practitioner must certify that a patient suffers from a “qualifying medical condition.”
 After patients receive certification, they have 90 days to submit a patient application for enrollment to the registry program.
 Patients have to reapply annually within 90 days of the..